ahmedadel56/Leaderboard/README.md

 ### Usage

-- Type the The name in the text field
+- Type The name in the text field
 - Type the Score player get in the Score field
-- Click submit To save Date
+- Click submit To save the Date
-- Make refresh by clicking on refresh button
+- Make a refresh by clicking on the refresh button

 ## Authors